hoosierhometown/social-nginx/README.md

 5. Create a backup of your database.
 Note there is no space between -p and your password.
 Execute: `mysqldump -h YOUR_MYSQL_HOST -u root -pROOT_PASSWORD YOUR_DATABASE_NAME > ~/default.sql`
 6. You'll want to download socialengine.tgz and default.sql from the home (~/) directory to your local computer.
 These instructions presume these are downloaded into ~/Downloads/socialengine.tgz and ~/Downloads/default.sql, but if they are in a different location you can just adjust the paths.
 7. [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you don't have it.
-8. Create a project directory: `mkdir ~/se-nginx-test && cd ~/se-nginx-text`
+8. Create a project directory: `mkdir ~/se-nginx-test && cd ~/se-nginx-test`
 9. Clone social-ngix: `git clone https://github.com/TheTinkery/social-nginx.git`
 10. (Optional) If you're going to store your site in GitHub, go create the repo now.
 Don't create a README in the project for now- just an empty project.
 This should be a private repository for holding your SocialEngine code.
 11. Create a local SocialEngine application directory: `mkdir socialengine`.
 Your *se-nginx-test* project directory should now contain two subdirectories: *social-ngix* and *socialengine*.
 Change into the *socialengine* directory: `cd socialengine`
 12. (Optional) If you're going to store your SocialEngine site in a private GitHub repository, initialize Git to track file changes.
 Execute: `git init`
-13. social-nginx includes an empty project structure you can start with.
-Execute: `cp -R ../social-nginx/`
+13. Social-nginx includes an empty project structure you can start with.
+Execute: `cp -R ../social-nginx/site-template/. .`.
+This structure includes a .gitignore that ignores Mac's .DS_Store and also excludes the SocialEngine temporary directory.
+14. Delete the placeholder and extract your site source code (modify the download path if necessary): `cd src && rm index.html && tar xzf ~/Downloads/socialengine.tgz && cd ..`
+15. Delte the placeholder and copy the database backup (modify the download path if necessary): `rm conf/db/cp ~/Downloads/default.sql conf/db/`

 ### Versioning